Skip to main content

 Can We Measure the Effectiveness of These Interventions?

 The effectiveness of these interventions can and should be measured through a combination of subjective reports and objective laboratory testing.
 Subjective measures include validated questionnaires that assess perceived stress, mood, and sleep quality.
-Objective measures include salivary cortisol testing, which can map out the and the cortisol awakening response.
+Objective measures include salivary cortisol testing, which can map out the diurnal cortisol curve and the cortisol awakening response.

 This allows the clinician to assess the baseline state of the HPA axis and to track changes over time in response to interventions.
 Other relevant biomarkers include high-sensitivity C-reactive protein (hs-CRP) to measure systemic inflammation, and markers of gut health, such as zonulin for intestinal permeability and comprehensive stool analysis to assess the composition of the gut microbiome.